-The program requires that the entire two academic years be spent working at the hospital, taking courses, and working on the Master's project.
+The program requires that the entire two academic years be spent working at the hospital, taking courses, and working on the Master's Thesis, if applicable.

 Internship Start Date, End Date, Holidays and Work Hours

 Please note: Dates listed below are subject to change from year to year and are used as an example of the structure of this program.